 Chief Paulina Horse Camp is the only horse campground located in Newberry National Volcanic Monument in Deschutes National Forest.
-A favorite for horse enthusiasts, the campground provides visitors with access to 50,000+ acres of lakes, lava flows and spectacular geologic features.
+A favorite for horse enthusiasts, the campground provides visitors with access to lakes, lava flows and spectacular geologic features.

 Visitors on horseback can explore the area on a variety of trails, with several trailheads located at the campground.
 Lakes, lava flows and forested areas provide a beautiful scenic backdrop for a variety of rides.

 The Crater Rim Trail, considered one of the premiere high country trails in the area, boasts vast stretches of forest, desert and mountain views, with many access points and connector trails for convenient and customized rides.

 For visitors who enjoy hiking, the Peter Skene Ogden National Scenic Trail parallels Paulina Creek as it ascends 8.5 miles to the spectacular Paulina Lake.

 Lost Lake Trail traverses drier landscapes and heads up from the lakes into a more arid part of the Newberry Caldera.
 This trail affords some excellent views of The Big Obsidian Flow as well as pumice flats and other features of Newberry Volcanic National Monument.
 The start of the trail is near Big Obsidian Flow.